 Susan has been working with PCP since 2006 and is a qualified Person Centred Counsellor.
 Susan has experience working in Community Drug and Alcohol Teams, as well as GP, shared care services.
 Susan’s therapeutic approach helps clients start a process of accepting themselves as they are which helps bring about a change of attitude and perception.

 Georgina Storey, Substance Misuse Nurse – Luton

 Georgie is a Registered Nurse specialising in substance misuse for over 15 years with experience in a variety of settings, such as Criminal Justice, Hospital Liaison and community prescribing services.
 Georgie has developed excellent pathways within our community to promote the physical and mental health well-being of our clients.

 Steph Garrett, RN DIP HE, Substance Misuse Nurse – Leicester

 Steph has worked as a Registered Mental Health Nurse Practitioner for 5 years specialising solely in the medical management of detoxing clients from alcohol and/or substances.
 Steph also has experience in Motivational Interviewing and Cognitive Behavioural Therapy.

 Jonathan Mettle, Substance Misuse Nurse – Clapham

-> Jonathan first qualified as a learning disability Nurse in 1995 and has many years experience in neuro-disabilities.
-Jonathan then registered as a Mental Health Nurse in 1997 and has 12 years experience working as a substance misuse Nurse, working in a variety of settings such as Prison and community treatment.
+Jonathan first qualified as a learning disability Nurse in 1995 and has many years of experience in neuro-disabilities.
+Jonathan then registered as a Mental Health Nurse in 1997 and has 12 years of experience working as a substance misuse Nurse, working in a variety of settings such as Prison and community treatment.
 He holds RCGP qualifications in substance misuse and the management of alcohol and drugs in Primary Care.

-> Jan Farquharson, Senior Counsellor, Luton
+Jan Farquharson, Senior Counsellor, Luton